rootisgod/rootisgod/content/posts/2024/2024-06-29-Downloading-All-Terraform-Versions.md

 linux_386, linux_amd64, linux_arm, linux_arm64, openbsd_386, openbsd_amd64, solaris_amd64, windows_386, windows_amd64
  - You specify an OutputDir for where the files should end up.
 For Windows, you can specify a folder like '/TerraformBinaries' and it will resolve to the drive you are running the script from and become 'C:/TerraformBinaries'.
 Or pass a full path
  - If the terraform file already exists it won't attempt to re-download it.
 You can re-run the script to get newer versions
- - It only downloads V1 versions of Terraform, and no RC, beta etc versions
+ - It only downloads V1 versions of Terraform, and no RC, beta, etc versions
- - Some versions arent available for certain OS's, the script will just error and carry on, dont worry about it
+ - Some versions aren't available for certain OS's, the script will just error and carry on, don't worry about it
- - You could probably use the outout folder with a web server to serve the versions much like the Terraform wesbite, but they are unzipped and ready to go for you.
+ - You could probably use the output folder with a web server to serve the versions much like the Terraform website, but they are unzipped and ready to go for you.
 This could also be useful if you have bad internet (like me)

 ## Full Script